Priority Point System

 - Students can earn up to 10 points for participation and attendance at Residential Hall Association (RHA) meetings in their residence hall (0.5 points per meeting).
 Student must appear in meeting minutes/attendance roster.

-- Students elected to E-Board positions for their residence hall or University Residential Outreach Countil (UROC) can earn 10 points for being President or 5 points for being Vice- President, Secretary, or Treasurer.
+- Students elected to E-Board positions for their residence hall, Theme Housing, or University Residential Outreach Countil (UROC) can earn 10 points for being President or 5 points for being Vice- President, Secretary, or Treasurer.
 Points are assigned at the discretion of the Hall Director/Advisor staff based on active participation and completion of the respsonsibilities of the office.
 Points are assigned only to those students serving in these positions on April 1.